Rhinemann/mage-hack/src/chapters/Factions.typ

 As the Gauntlet has grown thicker and the Spirit World more dangerous, the shamans' duties have become increasingly harder.
 But whereas other mages tend to overlook matters of spirit and Sleepers forget them altogether, the Dreamspeakers were born to walk the middle ground; to see and hear what others do not, and to fill roles still very much needed in the modern world.

-==== Organization
-Although the shamanic Path tends to be solitary, medicine-people can be quite social.
-And so, this Tradition combines a respect for autonomy with the supportive network of a tribe.
-For centuries, many Dreamspeakers preferred to wander their own roads; in recent years, however, the group has returned to the community-centred focus of many pre-imperial cultures.
-Separation, after all, has been a liability.
-With stronger bonds between them, the 'Speakers share a greater voice.

-In previous ages, Dreamspeakers met in distant corners of the spirit world -- even forming Realms where the Old Ways remained untouched.
-Recently, however, the Unbroken Folk have turned their focus to the material world, meeting in both rural and urban settings, often gathering at powwows, hip-hop shows, block parties, and neotribal festivals.
-Social media groups, too, provide meeting grounds for the new breed of Dreamspeakers.
-In all cases, the previous solitude has shifted toward a more social focus.

-Even so, Kha'vadi remain distinctly informal.
-Elders are respected by their younger peers, but youthful vigour feeds the future and earns its own sort of respect.
-The long-winded titles favoured by the  Council sound stupid to the average 'Speaker.
-Deeds and wisdom speak louder than laws.

-==== Initiation
-Like his Tradition, a Dreamspeaker survives apparent death.
-Part of his initiation involves ritual (sometimes literal) demise; that passing brings the shaman into the spirit realm, where he faces trials and challenges.
-Assuming he survives that ordeal, the kaimi ("initiate") becomes a so-cha ("disciple") and returns to the mortal world with fresh insight and greater vision.

 ==== Focus
 Medicine, not magick, is the essence of Dreamspeaker Arts.
 An avatar is Howahkan: the mysterious voice that speaks to those who are ready to hear it.
 Sorcery is an egotistical and ultimately destructive Path that leads people away from the Good Road of harmony with the World Spirit.
 To reach past the illusions of mortal life, one must listen to Creation's heartbeat, face death, and remain open to the voice through which all life speaks.

 Practice-wise, 'Speakers favor medicine-work, craftwork, shamanism, crazy wisdom, and faith.
-A few pursue cybernetics, yoga, Voudoun, and witchcraft, but their companions often shun them.
-Common paradigms include _A World of Gods and Monsters_, _Creation's Divine and Alive_, _Bring Back the Golden Age_, and sometimes _Might is Right_.
+A few pursue cybernetics, yoga, Voudoun, and witchcraft, but their companions often shun them. /* Common paradigms include _A World of Gods and Monsters_, _Creation's Divine and Alive_, _Bring Back the Golden Age_, and sometimes _Might is Right_. */

 ==== Bonus Asset
 Choose an item that a spirit companion of yours elected to inhabit making it a Fetish, and gain that as an asset rated at #d6.

+#colbreak()
 ==== Bonus Specialities
 Choose three specialities from #trait[Etiquette #d6], #trait[Herbalism #d6], #trait[Mysticism #d6], #trait[Technology #d6].
 Gain them as bonus specialities.